wlonk/arcadia/rules/the_host.rst

 Save fairies for late in the game, or when a magician invokes one.
 Once a fairy is introduced, it becomes *the* fairy, and you should take a moment to envision it.
-You can find many suggestions in :ref:`Appendix:
-Fairies and goblins`, and feel free to use them verbatim, or to create your own.
+You can find many suggestions in :ref:`appendix-Fairies and goblins`, and feel free to use them verbatim, or to create your own.

 Certain outcomes will say that the fairy gains a "strand" on a magician.
 This is how they steal magicians, and represents a bit of obligation and